Sovendus-GmbH/sovendus_gtm_template/README.md

 The teplate itself will also give you a detailed info on what we expect for what parameter.
 In case you cannot supply a value and it is not required as a basic parameter supply it as an empty string and not a null value.

+The Sovendus integration needs an DIV container so it knows where to load the product.
+You can either enter an existing DIV in the parameter iFrameContainerId and the template will include an iFrame in here of add a new DIV to your page (for example to get more options for configuration via css).

 ![image](https://user-images.githubusercontent.com/81681270/115351890-059a0880-a1b7-11eb-8307-5de8f7d682c2.png)

 Triggers and location: